The Electoral Process

 As soon as the notice of election is issued, the nomination packs will be available from the Election Office.
 This contains all the key information about the election for the candidate including the nomination form.
 There is also a handbook for candidates, which explains the electoral process in detail and also gives further information about candidate’s descriptions, election expenses, rules surrounding campaigning and the count.
 More information about becoming a councillor for local government is available.

-Enclosed within the nomination pack will be a form for the appointment of the candidate's election agent, this can either be a person appointed by the candidate to look after all candidate correspondence and paperwork during the election or can be undertaken by the candidate themselves.
-Later on in the process the candidate will also appoint polling or counting agents to assist on election day.
+Enclosed within the nomination pack will be a form for the appointment of the candidate's election agent, this can either be a person appointed by the candidate to look after all the candidate's correspondence and paperwork during the election or can be undertaken by the candidate themselves.
+Later on in the process the candidate can also appoint polling or counting agents to assist/represent them on polling day and at the count.

-Once the candidates have lodged their valid nomination papers by the deadline, the Returning Officer will publish a notice of the candidates who are standing (known as the Notice of Poll) and also a notice listing the polling stations to be used.
+Once the candidates have lodged their valid nomination papers by the deadline, the Returning Officer will publish a statutory notice of the candidates who are standing (known as the Notice of Poll) and also notices listing the polling stations to be used (Sitaution of Polling Places) and a list of Election Agents appointed.

-Prior to the election the Returning Officer may host a briefing session for candidates in which further key information will be given to candidates about the election in hand.
-This usually centres around the arrangements for the count and polling.
+About 3-4 weeks prior to polling day the Returning Officer will host a briefing session for candidates in which further key information will be given to candidates about the election.
+This usually centres around the arrangements for the count and polling and it is important that candidates and agents attend.

-You will be provided with a list of Polling Stations in your nomination pack which will show where the polling stations for the election are.
-The Poll opens at 7am and closes at 10pm.
+You will be provided with a list of polling stations in your candidate nomination pack which shows where the polling stations for the election are.
+The poll opens at 7am and closes at 10pm.

 The method of voting for a Local Government election is by preferential voting.
 Voters mark their choice of candidate by marking 1, 2, 3 and so on, in order of preference.
 This is known as the Single Transferable Vote or STV.